 • Get medical advice.
 If you’re experiencing symptoms or have a health concern, there are doctors available on the dark web that can offer you their expertise.
 This is especially helpful for those who want to keep their health concerns personal or simply don’t have the funds to visit a clinic.

-Best VPNs to Access the Dark Web Safely in 2024
+Best VPNs for the Dark Web in 2025

 Editor's Note: We value our relationship with our readers, and we strive to earn your trust through transparency and integrity.
 We are in the same ownership group as some of the industry-leading products reviewed on this site: Intego, Cyberghost, ExpressVPN, and Private Internet Access.
 However, this does not affect our review process, as we adhere to a strict testing methodology.